gordonb3/bubbagen/README.md

 * The image is subscribed to the following overlays:
   * [`sakaki-tools`](https://github.com/sakaki-/sakaki-tools): this overlay (provided by Sakaki) provides the tools `showem` ([source](https://github.com/sakaki-/showem), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/showem.pdf)) and `genup` ([source](https://github.com/sakaki-/genup), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/genup.pdf)).
 (Note - these replace the old `showem-lite` and `genup-lite` tools.)
   * [`gentoo-b3`](https://github.com/sakaki-/gentoo-b3-overlay): this overlay (provided by Sakaki) provides a modern version of the `lzo` package ([upstream](http://www.oberhumer.com/opensource/lzo/download/); required because of an [alignment bug](https://bugs.debian.org/cgi-bin/bugreport.cgi?bug=757037#32)), and the `buildkernel-b3` tool ([source](https://github.com/sakaki-/buildkernel-b3), [manpage](https://github.com/sakaki-/gentoo-on-b3/raw/master/reference/buildkernel-b3.pdf)).
   * [`bubba`](https://github.com/gordonb3/bubba-overlay): this overlay provides the `Bubba OS` and `Logitech Media Server`.
-It also provides ebuilds for the  Domoticz and JDK binary builds; these have not been installed in the image, but you can easily `emerge` them if you like.
+It also provides ebuilds for the home automation software Domoticz and supporting software; these have not been installed in the image, but you can easily `emerge` them if you like.
 * Please note that the firewall, as initially configured, will allow `ssh` traffic on the `wan` port also.
 * Apart from Apache web server to run the Bubba User Interface, Samba file sharing is also enabled by default
 * Tor is not installed on the bubbagen image because of licensing issues with openssl.
 You may install it yourself but you should note that this will trigger a rebuild of several other packages (including openssl and openssh - careful!)